elarte-iu/markdown-playground/hello.md

 **What happens when you pull changes/commits?**

 **When working on GitHub Desktop, what order should you generally perform push, pull, and fetch?**
+First fetch, then pull the content, then push your edits back to GitHub.

 **What happens when you push commits from your local repository?**